Pixel-Prowess/gs-git-github/README.md

 - Edit the file so it has the `Fonts` section, then the `Key Features` section.
 - Use `git add .` and `git commit -m "Added Fonts and Key Features"` to add both changes.
 - Use the `git log --graph` to see the commit graph history.
 Hit `q` to exit.

 ---

-## Connecting to Remote
-You can connect a local repo to a remote location like Github using the remote commands.
-- `git remote add <remote-name> https://github.com/<username>/<reponame>.git`
-	- The remote command is how we manage our connections to other places.
-	- The traditional `remote-name` is `origin` and it will be the default if you clone a repo from GitHub.
-	- After the `remote-name` is the URL to Github, this usually have your `username` and `repository` name, but it can also have an `organization` name.
-It should also always end with `.git`
-	- You can add multiple remotes if you want to
-- `git push -u <remote-name> main`
-	- In addition to connecting to the remote, you also have to connect branches with their counterparts on GitHub.
-	- The `-u` sets the default upstream branch for a branch, making pull and git push operations so you don't have to specify the remote and branch each time.
-	- You can also push all branches to the remote with `git push --all`

-### Exercises
-Lets connect our local repository to our GitHub repo.
-- **Copy** the URL to your GitHub repository
-- On your local copy of the repo, type in `https://github.com/<username>/<reponame>.git` using your username and reponame.
-- Issue a `git push -u origin main` to push your main directory
-- Go back to your GitHub Repo and see the updated repo.

----